Overview

 Pulmonary valve

-As with the aortic valve, the pulmonary valve has 3 cusps, with a midpoint nodule at the free end and lunulae on either side; a sinus is located behind each cusp.
+As with the aortic valve, the pulmonary valve has three cusps, with a midpoint nodule at the free end and lunulae on either side; a sinus is located behind each cusp.
 Compared with the aortic valve, the pulmonary valve has thinner cusps, no associated coronary arteries, and no continuity with the corresponding (anterior) tricuspid valve leaflet.
-The term used for each cusp reflects its relationship to the aortic valve, namely, right, left, and nonseptal.
-[1]
+The term used for each cusp reflects its relationship with the aortic valve, namely right, left, and nonseptal.
+[11]

 Coronary Arteries

-The 2 main coronary arteries are the right and left.
-However, from a surgical standpoint, 4 main arteries are named: the left main, the left anterior descending, and the left circumflex (LCX) arteries (which are all branches of the left coronary artery) and the right coronary artery (RCA).
+The two main coronary arteries are the right and left.
+However, from a surgical standpoint, the four main arteries are named as the left main, the left anterior descending (LAD), and the left circumflex (LCX) arteries (which are all branches of the left coronary artery) and the right coronary artery (RCA).
 The RCA and LCXs form a circle around the AV sulci.
-The left anterior descending and posterior descending arteries form a loop at right angles to this circle; these arteries feed the ventricular septum.
+The LAD and posterior descending arteries form a loop at right angles to this circle; these arteries feed the ventricular septum.
 The LCX gives off several parallel, obtuse, marginal arteries that supply the posterior left ventricle.
-The diagonal branches of the left anterior descending artery supply the anterior portion of the left ventricle.
+The diagonal branches of the LAD artery supply the anterior portion of the left ventricle.

 Left main coronary artery

 The left main coronary artery (LCA) originates from the ostium of the left sinus of Valsalva.
-The LCA, which courses between the left atrial appendage and the pulmonary artery, typically is 1-2 cm in length.
-When it reaches the left AV groove, the LCA bifurcates into the left anterior descending (LAD) and the LCX branches.
+The LCA, which courses between the left atrial appendage and the pulmonary artery, is typically 1-2 cm in length.
+When it reaches the left AV groove, the LCA bifurcates into the LAD and the LCX branches.
 The LCA supplies most of the left atrium, left ventricle, interventricular septum, and AV bundles.
 The LCA arises from the left aortic sinus and courses between the left auricle and the pulmonary trunk to reach the coronary groove.

 Left anterior descending artery